YongLS/face-mask-detection/README.md

-# Surgical Mask Detection
+# surgical-mask-detection

-## A simple surgical mask detection system is created
+## this ia a naive surgical-mask-detection system developed for...